Terrance Mitchell: Chicago Bears

 On September 1, 2014, the Chicago Bears signed Mitchell to their practice squad.
-On October 13, 2014, the Chicago Bears elevated Mitchell to their active roster, but remained inactive as a healthy scratch for the last ten games of the regular season.
+On October 13, 2014, the Bears elevated Mitchell to their active roster, but remained inactive as a healthy scratch for the last ten games of the regular season.

 Throughout training camp in 2015, Mitchell competed for a roster spot as a backup cornerback against Alan Ball, Demontre Hurst, Al Louis-Jean, Sherrick McManis, Jacoby Glenn, Qumain Black, and Bryce Callahan.
 Head coach John Fox named Mitchell the fourth cornerback on the depth chart to begin the regular season, behind Kyle Fuller, Alan Ball, and Sherrick McManis.

 In 2015, a notable preseason allowed him to make the roster by beating out Tim Jennings.
 He was sidelined after Week 5 with a hamstring injury.
 On November 17, he was released to make room for cornerback Jacoby Glenn.
 On November 19, he was signed to the Bears' practice squad.
 He was released on November 23.

 Dallas Cowboys (second stint)

-On December 2, 2015, he was signed by the Dallas Cowboys to the practice squad.
+On December 2, 2015, he was signed by the Cowboys to the practice squad.
 With cornerback Orlando Scandrick out with a season ending knee injury and Tyler Patmon struggling, Mitchell was promoted to the active roster on December 18 and was named the team's nickel cornerback.
 In his first game against the New York Jets he registered a pass defensed and an interception, becoming one of two cornerbacks on the team to have an interception on the year.
 Against the Washington Redskins he sacked quarterback Colt McCoy, forcing a fumble.
 In three games, he registered 12 tackles, one sack, one interception and 2 passes defensed.

-In 2016, he was used at nickel back and safety during Organized Team Activities.
+In 2016, he was used at nickel back and safety during OTAs.
 He was released on June 10.